Latest Advisories/Watch/Warnings Public Information Messaging

 activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.

-Wear light weight and loose fitting clothing when possible and drink plenty of water.
+and loose fitting clothing when possible and drink plenty of water.
 Drink plenty of fluids, stay in an air-conditioned room, stay out

 of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles